DesignMuseumGent/dmg-agents-wikipedia-metrics/README.md

 # dmg-agents-wikipedia-metrics
-Tool for analyzing and tracing the presence or absence of _artists, designers, organisations, ..._ on Wikipedia.
+Tool for analyzing and tracing the presence or absence of _artists, designers, organisations, ..._ on Wikipedia based on Wikidata identifiers.

 ## example
 ### input